Our Mission

 We partner with researchers, combining diverse expertise across disciplines to transform complex projects into groundbreaking discoveries.

-We maintain secure, high‑performance computing infrastructure, along with storage solutions and virtual computing environments to support research and innovation.
+We maintain secure, high‑performance computing infrastructure, along with file-storage-and-transfer solutions and virtual computing environments to support research and innovation.

 CCV AI Tools provides a set of generative AI tools that are built and deployed in-house at Brown for all members of the Brown community.
 These tools include: